transformationflow/transformationflow.github.io/docs/guidelines.md

 ## Column Naming Convention
 === "Case"
-    Columns are alway in Camel Case (i.e. lower case, separated by underscores e.g. `video_views` or `media_id`).
+    Columns are always in Camel Case (i.e. lower case, separated by underscores e.g. `video_views` or `media_id`).
 If the column type is an array, they suffix `_array` is added to the column name.

 === "Aggregate Columns"
     When a column is aggregated, in order to preserve the relationship in the flow profile the new name should be descriptive, but include the source name as a substring (e.g. `sum_video_views` or `total_video_views`).
 This is so the columns can be related across flow stages using simple string comparisons.